thirumalai29/thirumalai29/README.md

-# 👋 Hi, I’m Thirumalai Vasan
+# 👋 Hi, I’m Thirumalaivasan

 I’m a passionate **frontend developer** skilled in **HTML, CSS, JavaScript, Bootstrap**, with backend experience in **Java (JSP, Servlets)** and **MySQL**.
 Currently exploring **React** and **Spring Boot** to grow into a full-stack developer while building responsive, user-friendly applications.